getsentry/rfcs/text/0039-sdks-report-file-IO-on-main-thread.md

 # Motivation

 On June 21, 2022, we decided with [DACI](https://www.notion.so/sentry/Performance-Issue-Creation-POC-e521772ebccb482b83b08f4f8a3db2cb) to create performance issues in Ingest.
-While implementing the FIOMT for Android, the question arose as to why SDKs don't report FIOMT, as they could attach stacktraces.
+While implementing the FIOMT for Android, the question arose as to why SDKs don't report FIOMT, as they could add more context to make the issue more actionable.

 # Background